Academics

 Description

-Financial markets, derivative securities, risk management, mathematical models in finance.
-Foreign exchange, debt equity, commodity markets.
-Investing, trading, hedging arbitrage.
-Forwards, futures, options, swaps, exotic derivatives.
-Models of price dynamics, binomial model, introduction to Black-Scholes theory and Monte Carlo simulation.
-Homework, projects, and guest speakers.
+This course explores financial markets, derivative securities, risk management, mathematical models in finance; foreign exchange, debt equity, commodity markets; investing, trading, hedging arbitrage; forwards, futures, options, swaps, exotic derivatives; models of price dynamics, binomial model, introduction to Black-Scholes theory and Monte Carlo simulation.
+Course will include homework, projects, and guest speakers.

 • This course is an IE/OR elective for Industrial Engineering.